Category Archives: The wandering economist

 Of how and why we are bad at supporting the right innovation

 Why are the two most hyped technical innovation of the past 20 years, the blockchain and artificial intelligence, diminishing human well-being instead of enhancing it?
-Why are we investing in things that make our problems worse, when the world it facing environmental collapse?
+Why are we investing in things that make our problems worse, when the world is facing environmental collapse?
 My working hypothesis is that the financial world will put money into anything that promises returns, with little humanitarian concerns.
 They lead the dance; and governments the world over have been captured into supporting anything that promises GDP growth.
 If I am right, it is important to decouple support to innovations from their growth implications, and throw our institutional support behind technologies that uphold human well-being over capital growth.
-Jason Hickel has some interesting thought in his book Less is More, and Mazzucato has forcefully made the point across the arc of her work.
+Jason Hickel has some interesting thoughts in his book Less is More, and Mazzucato has forcefully made the point across the arc of her work.
+Time will tell; and I am confident that better minds than mine will cast more light onto the matter.
+But this question can no longer wait, and if you are working in one of these two tech ecosystems, you may want to ask your employer, and yourself, some hard questions.

 Why we are e-moving our company to Estonia: Introducing Edgeryders Osaühing